biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 We need to construct the channel.
 We use channel factory, `Channel.fromPath()`, which has some built-in functionality for handling file paths.
 Furthermore, we're going to add the `.splitCsv()` operator to make Nextflow parse the file contents accordingly, as well as the `.flatten()` operator to turn the array element produced by `.splitCsv()` into a channel of individual elements.

+By now you should know where to add this piece of code:
 ```groovy
 // create a channel for inputs from a CSV file
 greeting_ch = Channel.fromPath(params.input_file)